-During the home visit your rescue volunteer may bring along an Airedale to give your family a chance to experience and see the breed at close range.
+During the home visit (Some Home visits may be postponed due to Covid 19 Safety concerns) your rescue volunteer may bring along an Airedale to give your family a chance to experience and see the breed at close range.
 You may be surprised to discover, for example, that the coarse, wiry coat of the Airedale sheds periodically, leaving tiny ringlets of black or tan hair on floors and carpets just like any other small mammal.
 While each dog has its own unique blend of spunk, intelligence and fun, the Airedales' bold exuberance pervades the Airedale breed.
 Most Airedale owners agree these robust, loving dogs affirm the nickname, "King of Terriers."

 After the home visit,the rescue team will confer about dogs currently available, and which, if any, might fit comfortably into your life.
 Be patient!
 The Airedale adoption process takes time, but we're convinced it's worth the wait.
 Thanks to our years of experience, we rarely place a dog that fails to bond with its new family and bring years of love and joy.